Anilkumar1608/M1_Projectgoal_Movie-Ticket-Booking/1_requirements/README.md

-Features:-
+Features:
 Login to the system
 View All movies
 find your movie
 Book your ticket.

 State of art/Research:-
      Designing and implementing of movie ticket booking using basic programming.